gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 - Component type declares usages.
 - Binary declares artifacts and dependencies for a given usage.

+## Feature: Build user views the dependencies for the custom libraries of a project

+Change the `dependencies`, `dependencyInsight` and HTML dependencies report so that it can report on the dependencies of a custom component, plus whatever binaries the component happens to produce.

 ## Feature: Build author declares target platform for custom library

 Change the sample plugin to allow a target JVM based platform to be declared: